An Abecedarian for Election Days (Past, Present, and Future)

 a ___ canvas

 Jen Schneider is an educator who lives, writes, and works in small spaces throughout Pennsylvania.
-Recent works include A Collection of Recollections, Invisible Ink, On Habits & Habitats, and Blindfolds, Bruises, and Breakups.
+Her most recent collection, 14 (Plus) Reasons Why (free lines press) is now available.
 She recommends Philly ASAP.